forever19735/GenerateImageAssets/README.md

 - Automatically detects `.imageset` in subfolders
 - Converts snake_case, kebab-case, and space names to camelCase enum cases
 - Swift `enum` + `UIImage` extension generation
-- Easy to integrate in your project or CI pipeline

 ---